-Note that it doesn't matter if your hobby income is small; there is no "you-have-to-make-more-than" threshold before your income counts.
-If you are selling products or services for profit, the Canada Revenue Agency doesn't care that you are only selling "a few" or that you consider your activity to be a hobby - when you file your Canadian income tax you must declare all of your income from all sources, including your hobby income.
+It doesn't matter if your hobby income is small because there is no threshold.
+When you file your Canadian income tax you must declare all of your income from all sources, including your hobby income.

 While CRA policy seems pretty straightforward, it's still not always obvious whether or not a hobby is leading to income.
 Consider this example: